sahilcreator07/pipecat-flow-voice/README.md

 [![PyPI](https://img.shields.io/pypi/v/pipecat-ai-flows)](https://pypi.org/project/pipecat-ai-flows) [![Discord](https://img.shields.io/discord/1239284677165056021)](https://discord.gg/pipecat)

-Pipecat's conversation flow system allows you to create structured, multi-turn conversations by defining your flow in JSON and processing it through the `FlowManager`.
-The system treats conversations as a series of connected nodes, where each node represents a distinct state with specific behaviors and options.
+Pipecat Flows provides a framework for building structured conversations in your AI applications.
+It enables you to create both predefined conversation paths and dynamically generated flows while handling the complexities of state management and LLM interactions.

-Pipecat Flows is comprised of:
+The framework consists of:

-- A [python module](#pipecat-flows-package) for building conversation flows with Pipecat
+- A Python module for building conversation flows with Pipecat
-- A [visual editor](#pipecat-flows-editor) for visualizing conversations and exporting into flow_configs
+- A visual editor for designing and exporting flow configurations

-To learn more about building with Pipecat Flows, [check out the guide](https://docs.pipecat.ai/guides/pipecat-flows).
+### When to Use Pipecat Flows

-## Pipecat Flows Package
+- **Static Flows**: When your conversation structure is known upfront and follows predefined paths.
+Perfect for customer service scripts, intake forms, or guided experiences.

-A Python package for managing conversation flows in Pipecat applications.
+- **Dynamic Flows**: When conversation paths need to be determined at runtime based on user input, external data, or business logic.
+Ideal for personalized experiences or complex decision trees.

-### Installation
+## Installation

 If you're already using Pipecat: